gofiber/fiber/docs/client/request.md

 ## SetMaxRedirects

 SetMaxRedirects method sets the maximum number of redirects at one go in the request instance.
-It will override max redirect which set in client instance.
+It will override max redirect, which is set in the client instance.

 ```go title="Signature"
 func (r *Request) SetMaxRedirects(count int) *Request